rohitsasi720/Tweetcord/README.md

 The keywords can be customized to the needs of the user.
 <br/>

-Create a `.env` file and add the following token
+In the `.env` file add the following token
 - DISCORD_BOT_TOKEN=<VALUE>
 - TWITTER_CONSUMER_KEY=<VALUE>
 - TWITTER_CONSUMER_SECRET=<VALUE>